What is a crawl space?

 - We fill and compact the excavation with gravel and level it so that we can fit the pad right beneath the girder beam.
 The gravel distributes the weight evenly into the soil.

-- We fit together all of the pieces of the crawl space pier and place the entire pier securely on the pad.
+- We assemble the body and the head of the pier and place the pier firmly on the footing pad.

 When do you need a Crawl Space Jack?